-The trip also anchored Channel NewsAsia's documentary, "Roots: A Greening Journey", which featured the Gardens' horticulturists pioneering retracing our forefathers' footsteps various Latin to American that inspired locations Singapore's streetscape.
-The production shone a light on the team's plant sourcing process and included interviews with CEO Felix Loh, Bay East Project Office Senior Director Heng Whoo Kiat, Senior Specialist of Arboriculture Clarice Xue. and Senior Manager Conservatory Operations Lee Xiaoyi.
+The trip also anchored Channel NewsAsia's documentary, "Roots: A Greening Journey", which featured the Gardens' horticulturists retracing our pioneering forefathers' footsteps to various Latin American locations that inspired Singapore's streetscape.
+The production shone a light on the team's plant sourcing process and included interviews with CEO Felix Loh, Bay East Project Office Senior Director Heng Whoo Kiat, Senior Specialist of Arboriculture Clarice Xue, and Senior Manager of Conservatory Operations Lee Xiaoyi.

 Argentina, Brazil, Costa Rica, and Ecuador.
 The Latin America plant sourcing trip generated much media buzz, with The Straits Times running a print spread and an online multimedia story on the expedition.
-Insights Senior Specialist of Arboriculture Clarice Xue and Principal Horticulturist Anton Steven Van Der Schans highlighted the plant selection process painstaking work of transporting trees to Singapore.
+Insights from Senior Specialist of Arboriculture Clarice Xue and Principal Horticulturist Anton Steven Van Der Schans highlighted the intricate plant selection process and painstaking work of transporting trees to Singapore.
 The team's journey was also documented in Lianhe Zaobao's online video, which highlighted their discovery of new species for display at Bay East Garden.
 The MOU signed between Gardens by the Bay and the Robert and Catherine Wilson Botanical Garden, as a commitment to future collaborations in plant exchange and conservation efforts, was detailed in Lianhe Zaobao's print article as well.

-The Gardens' team at Vivero de Lobos Nursery in Argentina.
+The Gardens' team at Vivero de Lobos Nursery in